A National Non-Profit Organization for over 32 years.

 • Disclosure of the personal information is only made to government bodies and agencies which are required to collect or remove the criminal record, or in making an application for advanced permission to enter the US (or on occasion to an individual or body designated by the individual, such as Immigration Canada or an Employer)

-Information collected is necessary for the removal the individual’s criminal record or for their application for advance permission to enter the US, and may include: name, address, telephone number, date of birth, place of birth, immigration status, fingerprints, court records, local police, OPP, RCMP, and FBI records, driver’s licence number, employer information, and so on.
+Information collected is necessary for the removal the individual’s criminal record or for their application for advance permission to enter the US, and may include: name, address, telephone number, date of birth, place of birth, immigration status, fingerprints, court records, local police checks, OPP, RCMP, and FBI records, driver’s licence number, employer information, and so on.

-3. Consent
+4. Consent

 The individual’s knowledge of and consent to Pardons Canada’s collection, use and disclosure of personal information is critical.
 Pardons Canada relies on the following actions by the individuals as indications of their consent to our existing and future personal information practices:

-• The individual’s voluntary provision of personal information to us directly,
+• The individual’s voluntary provision of personal information to us directly.

-• The individual’s express consent and acknowledgement contained within our written authorization agreements and application forms,
+• The individual’s express consent and acknowledgement contained within our written authorization agreements and application forms.

-• The individual’s express written consent to have her/his certified RCMP criminal record report and fingerprints forwarded to us from the RCMP,
+• The individual’s express written consent to have her/his certified RCMP criminal record report and fingerprints forwarded to us from the RCMP

 • The individual’s verbal and written consent for any further information needed to remove their criminal record or for an application for advanced permission to enter the US.

-4. Limiting Collection and Retention of Personal Information
+5. Limiting Collection and Retention of Personal Information

 • Personal Information collected is not used for any purpose other than that for which it was collected.